Jowe30/Joan-Green/README.md

 I am currently developing a concept for a **low-data mental health platform** designed specifically for young Africans at the community level — one that connects users anonymously to licensed mental health professionals, operates on as little as 50MB of data, and builds a peer community around confidence, career mentorship, and belonging.

-The platform is a response to a real pattern I observed across years of field work: young people in under-resourced communities carry mental health struggles silently because they do not trust traditional support systems, cannot afford professional help, and have no safe space to be honest.
+The platform is a response to a real pattern I observed across years of field work: young people in under-resourced communities carry their mental health struggles silently because they do not trust traditional support systems, cannot afford professional help, and have no safe space to be honest.
 The goal is to change that — one conversation at a time.

 *This project sits at the intersection of everything I care about: public health, technology, data, and community.*